petebeat8888/AssetTracking2/README.md

 After first run some lines in Program.cs needs to be commented (they create the default products for the database and adds a input break)

+This project uses some packages and dpendencies check Using in the files